Estrogen's Deadly Truth:

 Matthew Silver, MD

-the toxic effects of chlorine poisoning from inhaling
+years from the toxic effects of chlorine poisoning from inhaling

 vapors from an over-chlorinated swimming pool.
 This had resulted

-in many severe health challenges including extreme chronic fatigue and breathing difficulty
+in many severe health challenges including extreme chronic fatigue

-was able to leave her house without oxygen and work in
+that she was able to leave her house without oxygen and work in

 Dr. Whitaker M.D.

-medicine's approach to these health problems has been less than exemplary.
+conventional medicine's approach to these health problems has been

-estrogen, which is made from the
+is conjugated estrogen, which is made from the

 This type of estrogen is great for horses, but not for women.
 Likewise,

-isn't actually progesterone at all -- it's a synthetic compound called
+Provera, isn't actually progesterone at all -- it's a synthetic

 Dr. Mercola - "Supplements that contain concentrated phytoestrogens